 The purpose of the clinical experience is to provide a culminating experience for the student under the direct mentorship of a licensed School Adjustment Counselor, Licensed Guidance Counselor, Licensed Mental Health Counselor LMHC or School Psychologist with assistance from a college supervisor.
 A seminar is a component of the Clinical Experience.
 The student has the opportunity to develop and apply skills gained during coursework to practice as a counselor.
 The advisor, mentor and seminar instructor help the student develop appropriate goals, effectively use interpersonal skills, counseling skills, and consultation skills and to determine areas to be further developed.
-The student completes an action based research project during this 700-hour clinical experience.
-Since the student must qualify for an initial license before beginning the clinical experience this experience may be done on the job and is necessary for the professional license.
+The student must qualify for an initial license before beginning the clinical experience this experience may be done on the job and is necessary for the professional license.
 PREREQUISITES: Initial license in School Guidance Counseling, permission from the Program Director.